Mad-MO/ncgol/README.md

 ## Usage

-- "Esc" or "q" key ends the program
+- "q" key ends the program
 - "Up", "Down" and "0" through "9" keys adjust the speed
 - "Right" and "Left" keys reset the cells to a different mode
   - "r" Random